NCAR/geocat-comp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Docstrings have updated with any function changes
 - [ ] Internal functions have a preceeding underscore (`_`) and have been added to `docs/internal_api/index.rst`
 - [ ] User facing functions have been added to `docs/user_api/index.rst` under their module
-- [ ] Appropriate labels have been added to this PR

 **Examples**
 - [ ] Any new notebook examples added to `docs/examples/` folder